 The regulatory vacuum: why the Anthropic-Pentagon dispute is a story about Congress, not corporate defiance

-A policy analysis of the February 2026 AI governance crisis
+A policy analysis of the February 2026 AI governance standoff

 On February 27, 2026, the Trump administration designated Anthropic — the American AI company behind Claude — a “Supply-Chain Risk to National Security.”
 The designation, previously reserved for foreign adversaries such as Kaspersky Labs and Chinese semiconductor suppliers, was triggered by Anthropic’s refusal to remove two restrictions from its $200 million Pentagon contract: a prohibition on the use of its AI for mass domestic surveillance of Americans, and a prohibition on fully autonomous weapons systems operating without human oversight.